-The Commonwealth may issue change orders at any time during the term of the Agreement or any renewals or extensions thereof: 1) to increase or decrease the quantities resulting from variations between any estimated quantities in the Agreement and actual quantities; 2) to make changes to the services within the scope of the Agreement; 3) to notify the CHC-MCO that the Commonwealth is exercising any renewal or extension option; or 4) to modify the time of performance that does not alter the scope of the Agreement or any renewals or extensions thereof.
+The Commonwealth may issue change orders at any time during the term of the Agreement or any renewals or extensions thereof: 1) to increase or decrease the quantities resulting from variations between any estimated quantities in the Agreement and actual quantities; 2) to make changes to the services within the scope of the Agreement; 3) to notify the CHC-MCO that the Commonwealth is exercising any renewal or extension option; or 4) to modify the time of performance that does not alter the scope of the Agreement to extend the completion date beyond the Expiration Date of the Agreement or any renewals or extensions thereof.
 Any such change order shall be in writing signed by the Project Officer.
 The change order shall be effective as of the date appearing on the change order, unless the change order specifies a later effective date.
 Such increases, decreases, changes, or modifications will not invalidate the Agreement, nor, if performance security is being furnished in conjunction with the Agreement release the security obligation.
 The CHC-MCO will provide the service in accordance with the change order.